PolyLvst/sendrepo/README.md

         -   `exclude`: A list of files or directories to exclude from the sync.
         -   `pre_send`: (Optional) A shell command to run locally *before* the sync starts.
 The script will stop if this command fails.
         -   `post_send`: (Optional) A shell command to run *after* a successful sync.

+### Global Excludes

+SendRepo supports a global exclude file that applies common exclusion patterns to all projects, reducing the need to repeat common excludes like `.git`, `node_modules`, or IDE files in each project configuration.

+The global exclude file is named `.sendrepoignore-global.txt` and is searched for in the same locations as the `config.yaml` file (following the same priority order).

+**How it works:**
+- Global excludes are automatically loaded and applied to all projects
+- They are combined with project-specific excludes defined in `config.yaml`
+- Global excludes use the same pattern syntax as rsync's `--exclude` option
+- Use `**` for recursive directory matching (e.g., `**node_modules/` excludes any `node_modules` directory at any depth)

 ## Usage